NamDinhRobotics/proSLAM/README.md

     git clone https://gitlab.com/srrg-software/srrg_proslam.git

-enter the project directory in your catkin workspacce (e.g. in ../src/srrg_proslam) and fetch the SRRG libraries by executing the script:
+enter the project directory in your catkin workspacce (e.g. ../src/srrg_proslam) and fetch the SRRG libraries by executing the script:

     ./pull_srrg_packages.bash